PlasmaPy/PlasmaPy/docs/development/code_guide.rst

 Obtaining PlasmaPy source code
 ==============================

-After creating your GitHub account, go to the [main repository](https://github.com/PlasmaPy/PlasmaPy) and **fork a copy of PlasmaPy to your account**.
+After creating your GitHub account, go to the `PlasmaPy repository on GitHub <https://github.com/PlasmaPy/plasmapy>`_ and **fork a copy of PlasmaPy to your account**.

 To access Git commands on Windows, try `Git Bash